fabianostermann/ArtificialSongGenerator/README.md

 # ArtificialSongGenerator Project

-The project consists of three subprograms that allow generation of a artificial pop song database with realistic samples
+The project consists of two subprograms that allow generation of a artificial pop song database with realistic samples

 ### Artificial Song Generator